citp/privacy-policy-historical/b/br/bri/brightpearl.com.md

 **2\.
 Who we are**

-We are T27 Systems Ltd, a company registered in England and Wales with company registration number 04325696.
+We are Brightpearl Limited, a company registered in England and Wales with company registration number 04325696.
 Our registered office is at 57 Prince St, Bristol BS1 4QH.
 Please see our contact section for more information.
 If you have any queries about the information we hold on you, please contact our Data Protection Compliance Officer, who you may write to at the address above, or email [info@thisispearl.com](mailto:info@thisispearl.com) or telephone on 0845 003 8935.

 **3\.
 How we collect information from you**